canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 *Troubleshooting of removal of `istio-ingressgateway` application*

-If required, remove `istio-ingressgateway` application with `--force` options and remove `istio-ingressgateway-workload` manually:
+If required, remove `istio-ingressgateway` application with `--force` option and remove `istio-ingressgateway-workload` manually:

 ```python